module Uwt_io:sig..end

 ?close:(unit -> unit Lwt.t) ->

-mode:'m mode -> Uwt.file -> 'm channel
+mode:'m mode -> Uwt.file -> 'm channelof_file ?buffer ?close ~mode fd creates a channel from a

 file descriptor.

-: defaults to closing the file descriptor.val of_stream : ?buffer:Uwt_bytes.t ->
+close : defaults to closing the file descriptor.val of_stream : ?buffer:Uwt_bytes.t ->

 ?close:(unit -> unit Lwt.t) ->